How do I remove the “Sent on behalf of” header and use only my email address?

 How do I remove the header?

 The "sent on behalf of" text in your message header can be removed by setting up DKIM for your sending domain.
-This will make the heading of your messages appear a little more clean and only your own From email address will be displayed (the name of our mail server will not be displayed).
+This will make the heading of your messages appear cleaner and only your own From email address will be displayed (the name of our mail server will not be displayed).

 IMPORTANT NOTE: Following the steps in this article to manage your own email authentication require technical expertise in order to avoid any confusion and/or frustration when trying to set this up.
 Please seek the assistance of a technical professional.